evandobler98/streaming_data_final_project/README.md

-# buzzline-05-dobler
+# streaming_data_final_project

-My custom consumer reads real-time messages from a Kafka topic, extracts key insights, and stores them in a SQLite database.
-It processes messages one at a time, extracting sentiment scores and message categories, which can be used for trend analysis.
+My custom consumer listens to the "baseball-updates" Kafka topic and processes live baseball game events.
+It maintains a cumulative score for each team, updates a visual scoreboard, and stores the data in SQLite for future reference.
+The scoreboard dynamically updates with team colors, inning progress, and real-time game events such as home runs and strikeouts.
+At the end of each game, it declares the winner in bold on the scoreboard and resets for the next match.

 ## VS Code Extensions